 Building a successful data science team is only the first step.
-To achieve true leadership in data science, developing a data-driven strategy that aligns with the organisation’s goals and objectives is essential.
+Developing a data-driven strategy that aligns with the organization’s goals and objectives is essential to achieve true leadership in data science.

 3. Setting clear objectives

 A crucial component of developing a data-driven strategy is setting clear objectives.
-These objectives should be aligned with the overall business goals and provide a framework for decision-making and prioritisation.
+These objectives should be aligned with the overall business goals and provide a framework for decision-making and prioritization.

 Setting achievable and measurable targets ensures that the team stays focused and motivated.

 4. Implementing a data-first approach